Capital One is officially in the airport lounge business … in a big way.

 - The Capital One Landing space in New York City-LaGuardia (LGA) will measure in at 10,700 square feet in the new Terminal B (which is also home to the LaGuardia Amex Centurion Lounge), sporting an indoor-out-door dining space with New York City skyline views.

-- Capital One says both locations will open “in the not-so-distant future” … but that was more than a year ago.
+- Capital One has previously said both locations will open “in the not-so-distant future” … but that was more than a year ago.

 Capital One Lounge Access Requirements